nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** Count Sun of a Gun AP during the fight to determine the best way to deal with him.

-  * Serge - Target Sun of a Gun
+**Note:** Two TurnBlues will cancel each other out so just target Sun of a Gun with it.

-    * 1 / 1
+  * Serge - 1 / 1
-  * Leena - Target Sun of a Gun
-    * 3 / 3
-    * 1 if one of the 3's miss.
+  * Leena - 3 / 3 - 1 if one of the 3's miss.
-  * Serge - Target Sun of a Gun
+  * Sun of a Gun should do a Mode Change here, poke 2's with Glenn if he hasn't
-    * Turn Blue
+  * Serge - Turn Blue
-  * Glenn - Target Sun of a Gun
-    * 1
-    * Turn Blue
+  * Glenn - 1 (if you don't have Level 1) - Turn Blue
-  * Serge - Target Sun of a Gun
+  * Serge - Aquaball
-    * Aquaball
-  * Leena -
-    * Get to Level 5
+  * Leena - Get to Level 5 - FrogPrince
-    * FrogPrince
   * **Heal with Consumables**
   * **SPLIT AFTER THE WIN MENU**